Williams is a good choice, maybe the best, when you are planning a Grand

 We recommend staying at one of the charming bed and breakfasts in Williams.
 The

-hospitality.
-They have exceptional food and ambience-wait 'til you try their amazing breakfast!
-The congenial owners and
+English-style hospitality.
+They have exceptional food and ambience-wait 'til you try

 There are many inexpensive motels in Williams, so it is a life saver when Grand Canyon hotels are booked up.
 Among the motels, we enjoy the Lodge on Route 66, the Days Inn, the Comfort Inn, and the Best Western of Williams.
-There is also a new Holiday Inn Express, a new La Quinta in construction, and many more.
+There is also a new Holiday Inn Express, a new La Quinta, and many more.

 Eating places in Williams are few but eclectic, with fine dinners at the Red Raven restaurant as well as the Dara Thai.
-There are also Route 66-themed cafes: Doc Holliday's and Cruiser's, as well as Rod's and Best Western's steak houses.
+There are also Route 66-themed cafes as well as Rod's and Best Western's steak houses.
 Pine Country is locally famous for its generous and delicious pies.